 These crunchy fritters of onion, potato and spinach are served with a refreshing mint chutney.
 Serve as a part of an Indian banquet, or as a tasty bar snack.

-A simple recipe using just three ingredients, these salted fritters are made using ajwain seeds, which have an intense caraway flavour.
+A simple recipe using just a few ingredients, these salted fritters are made using ajwain seeds, which have a caraway-like flavour.